 It is important to note that the GCS is meant to guide instruction.
 Teachers and principals are free to design their specific instructional programs, including the sequence of topics, supporting textbooks/materials, teaching strategies, etc. For more information about a school’s specific instructional program, please contact the principal of that school.
 (Archdiocese of Cincinnati website)

-Please visit the following website to view the specific Grades Course of Study for each grade level.
+Please visit the Archdiocese of Cincinnati website to view the specific Grades Course of Study for each grade level.